-After assessing the submissions in relationship to the Design Competition Selection Criteria, the Artist Selection Panel will identify a shortlist of up to seven (7) shortlisted artists to proceed per commission.
+The Artist Selection Panel will assess the longlisted artists against the EOI Qualitative Evaluation Criteria and will identify a shortlist of up to seven (7) artists to proceed per commission.

-Shortlisted artists will be invited to develop a conceptual proposal in response to the Limited Competition.
+Shortlisted artists will be invited to develop a conceptual proposal in response to the Limited Artistic Design Competition Criteria.
 The Artist Selection Panel will review the conceptual proposals via a presentation format, to select the Artists for commission.

-DESIGN COMPETITION SELECTION CRITERIA
+LIMITED ARTISTIC DESIGN COMPETITION SELECTION CRITERIA